Guidelines for Candidates

 Please note the page length suggestions for each section.
 The entire length of your commentary, including list of service activities, should not exceed 15 pages.

-All forms must be submitted electronically by bringing a flash drive to Academic Affairs.
+All forms must be submitted electronically as a PDF on a flash drive given to Academic Affairs.

 Please also submit your self-assessment to your Department Chair or Dean who will add his or her own evaluation comments.